A visual guide to

 The next 10 sequences are intended for beginners.

-In Chapter 2 a total of 10 sequences have been introduced which can be practised in rotation, after the students have learned all the asanas from Chapter 1.
+In Chapter 2 a total of 10 sequences have been introduced which can be practiced in rotation after the students have learned all the asanas from Chapter 1.

 This practice can be spread over twice a day, in the morning and evening.